partlyhuman/wqv-blink/README.md

 This is an easy-to-use, self-contained device that retrieves photos from the extremely cool 2000-era [Casio WQV-1 camera watch](https://www.casio.com/us/watches/50th/Heritage/2000s/).
 This project would not be possible without the reverse engineering work of [Marcus Gröber](https://www.mgroeber.de/).

-## Coming soon!
+## Purchase

-Pre-assembled devices will be available for purchase soon!
+Pre-assembled devices ars available in limited quantities on my [Ko-Fi shop](https://ko-fi.com/s/76fb4d3271)!

 ## Usage